syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-ui.md

 The
 **plakar ui**
 command serves the Plakar webapp user interface.
-By default, this command spawns the a web browser to browse the interface.
+By default, this command opens the default web browser to use the interface.

 The options are as follows: